 - If your deductible is $0, you won’t have to pay for any portion of your approved repairs or settlement amount.

-- Some policies will waive your deductible when certain circumstances apply, such as the claim amount exceeds a condition stipulated in the policy.
-When your total claim hits a certain dollar value, for example, you might not have to pay it, (i.e. A fire damage claim for $20,000 in repairs, but the policy deductible doesn’t apply if more than $10,000).
+- Some policies will waive it when certain circumstances apply, such as the claim amount exceeds a condition stipulated in the policy.
+When your total claim hits a certain dollar value, for example, you might not have to pay it, (i.e. A fire damage claim for $20,000 in repairs, but it doesn’t apply if more than $10,000).

 You may be wondering why insurance companies build deductibles into their policies in the first place.
 In a nutshell, they exist to keep insurance as affordable as possible.

-Here are just a few ways deductibles work to save you money in the long run:
+Here are just a few ways they work to save you money in the long run:

 - Deductibles help prevent fraudulent claims and reckless behaviour: Purposefully damaging property or acting recklessly is reduced when there is a monetary consequence for doing it, like a deductible payment.
 Without them, false claim payouts could lead to higher premiums for everyone who has insurance.